Ezekiel Elliott Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 - The Cardinals give up 113.7 yards per game on the ground, the NFL's 15th-ranked rush defense.

-- Elliott and the Cowboys will face off against the NFL's best defense in terms of rushing touchdowns conceded (eight).
+- Elliott and the Cowboys will face off against the NFL's best defense in terms of rushing touchdowns allowed (eight).

 Recent Performances

-- Against the Football Team last week, Elliott rushed nine times for 37 yards (4.1 yards per carry) and scored one touchdown.
+- In last week's matchup with the Football Team, Elliott picked up 37 yards on nine carries (averaging 4.1 yards per carry) while scoring one touchdown on the ground.

-- He also caught one pass for five yards and scored one touchdown through the air.

-- Elliott has totaled 134 rushing yards on 37 carries (44.7 yards per game) with two touchdowns during his last three games.
+- During his last three games, Elliott has rushed for 134 yards (44.7 per game) on 37 carries with two touchdowns.

-- He has added 40 receiving yards on five catches (13.3 yards per game) plus one TD.
+- He's also caught five passes for 40 yards (13.3 per game) with one touchdown.

 Elliott's Dallas Teammates